davidkrantz/FastTools2D/PeriodicEwald/README.md

 Ewald decomposition of two-dimensional Stokeslet and stresslet along with error estimates:

-Pålsson and Torberg, 2019. [*An integral equation method for closely interacting surfactant-covered droplets in wall-confined Stokes flow*](https://arxiv.org/abs/1909.12581).
+Pålsson and Tornberg, 2019. [*An integral equation method for closely interacting surfactant-covered droplets in wall-confined Stokes flow*](https://arxiv.org/abs/1909.12581).

 For details on the spectral Ewald method in general: